english/speculation/README.md

 Great, we've managed to verify that, after generating many random inputs (1,000 by default), our method's return value satisfies the properties we defined in its spec.
 That gives me more confidence than a small handful of hand-written example tests would!

-We can gain additional leverage from our spec: we can instrument the `neighbours` method so that it lets us know when it's been invoked with arguments that do not conform to its `:args` spec.
+We can gain additional leverage from our spec: we can [`instrument`][instrument] the `neighbours` method so that it lets us know when it's been invoked with arguments that do not conform to its `:args` spec.

 Before we do that, let's observe the method's current behavior when we provide deceptively invalid arguments: